saori-eth/hyperfy/docs/ref/Player.md

 **onEnd**: a function that should be called either at the end of the `duration` or when the player moves if `cancellable`.

+### `.screenshare(screenId)`

+Can only be called on a local player.

+Prompts the player to share their screen, and then casts it to all video nodes that have a matching `.screenId` property.